Pyrolysis oil

-Pyrolysis oil, sometimes also known as bio-crude or bio-oil, is a synthetic fuel under investigation as substitute for petroleum.
-It is obtained by heating dried biomass without oxygen in a reactor at a temperature of about 500 °C with subsequent cooling.
+Pyrolysis oil, sometimes also known as biocrude or bio-oil, is a synthetic fuel with few industrial applications and under investigation as substitute for petroleum.
+It is obtained by heating dried biomass without oxygen in a reactor at a temperature of about 500 °C with subsequent cooling, separation from the aqueous phase and other processes.
 Pyrolysis oil is a kind of tar and normally contains levels of oxygen too high to be considered a pure hydrocarbon.
-This high oxygen content results in non-volatility, corrosiveness, immiscibility with fossil fuels, thermal instability, and a tendency to polymerize when exposed to air.
+This high oxygen content results in non-volatility, corrosiveness, partial miscibility with fossil fuels, thermal instability, and a tendency to polymerize when exposed to air.
 As such, it is distinctly different from petroleum products.
 Removing oxygen from bio-oil or nitrogen from algal bio-oil is known as upgrading.

 Standards

-There are few standards for pyrolysis oil because of limited efforts to produce it.
-One of the few standards is from ASTM.
+There are few standards for pyrolysis oil because of few efforts to produce it.
+One is from ASTM.

 Feedstock decomposition

 Pyrolysis is a well established technique for decomposition of organic material at elevated temperatures in the absence of oxygen into oil and other constituents.
 In second-generation biofuel applications—forest and agricultural residues, waste wood, yard waste, and energy crops can be used as feedstock.